otavioschwanck/mood-nvim/README.md

 - Check the `user.vim` for let `g:python_host_prog` part.
 Probabily you will need to uncomment.
 - Check if is missing something with `:checkhealth`

+# For mac Users

+On iTerm, remap left option to left command and vice versa.
+Some plugins need the command key.

 # How to learn the keybindings of this configuration?

 Just press `SPC h h` to open the handbook inside vim.